-Dangerous Idiots plays a smouldering sound, full of distortion and acid lyrics.
+Dangerous Idiots plays a smouldering sound full of distortion and acid lyrics.
 It’s the sludgy sound of grunge.
 The self-depreciation humour filled of nihilism.
-The disaffection of a generation that had a lot going on but couldn’t be arsed to do it.
+The disaffection of a generation that had a lot going on, but couldn’t be arsed to do it.
 The overdriven/octaved notes.
 It sounds like something you could hear squealing from the speakers of your dad’s old beaten car in the 90s (trust me, I was there).
 Might as well, as this band has Aaron Sarlo, who played before in Techno-Squid Eats Parliament, who had a bit of a hey day back in the 90s.
-A very short one.

 But enough history/navelgazing, we are talking about the here and now and it’s Dangerous Idiots self-titled album.
 Clocking about half an hour, you’d think it’s part of the grunge revival that seems to be coming around the corner (lumberjack shirt and all) and you could be partially correct.
 Why?
 Because after getting their grungy groove on Less for You, He Who Has the Information Is the Leader, Dangerous Idiots do embark into other genres.
 Never Want to Let You Go is a classy sounds of the 70s AM rock, the type you could use for a long stretch of road in the desert (USA’s route 66, México’s San Luis Potosí highway, your pick).

 Still on that desert rock groove, you get the rockabilly light Amerijuana (fucking brilliant title too), a catchy rock ditty that, if we continue our desert analogy, could be the soundtrack to your arrival to some small pueblo and getting all those looks ’cause you’re the outsider.